autc04/Retro68/README.md

 Reads a FLAT executable as output by elf2flt and converts it to a MacBinary file containing a classic Macintosh application.

+### ResourceFiles

+A C++ Library for manipulating resource forks.

 ### Rez

 A reimplementation of Apple's Rez resource compiler.
 Reads `.r` files containing textual resource descriptions and compiles them to binary resource files.

+### PEFTools

+- `MakePEF`, a tool to convert xcoff files to Apple's PEF format.
+- `MakeImport`, a tool to create an xcoff import stub library from a PEF-format library.

 ### libretro

-Contains startup code (handles relocations) and implementations for some standard library functions.
+Contains startup code (handles relocations on 68K) and implementations for some standard library functions.

 ### Console